Introduction to COBOL

 Who is the right audience for learning COBOL technologies?

-People who are looking to make their career in the mainframe technologies, working on projects where they need to convert COBOL applications to the other programming languages.
-Who is looking to make a career in banking, Insurance, and government sectors can learn it as there are many applications written in it and lack of people to maintain.
+People who are looking to make their career in the mainframe technologies, working on projects where they need to convert COBOL applications to other programming languages.
+Who is looking to make a career in banking, Insurance, and government sectors can learn it as there are many applications written in it and a lack of people to maintain.
 So people who are looking to make their career in mainframe technologies, porting applications from COBOL to other languages are the major audience who learns COBOL technologies.

-How Does It help in Career growth?
+How Does It Help in Career growth?

 Finally, it’s a wrap about a brief discussion about this programming language.
-We have discussed COBOL in various ways like why COBOL, uses of it, need of it, career growth, etc. I hope you will have a good understanding of COBOL after reading this article.
+We have discussed COBOL in various ways like why COBOL, its uses of it, need of it, career growth, etc. I hope you will have a good understanding of COBOL after reading this article.